 The above verses really sum up the “Why”.
 Why should we honor the Sabbath?
-Because we love Him, and by doing so we show Him and the world who we belong to.
+Because those who claim to love Him will show up for their weekly appointment with Him, and by doing so we show Him and the world who we belong to.

 For many years I have heard from countless people, indicating that the Sabbath no longer applies.
 I can see why they think that because I also thought the same.
-I was told that it was “nailed to the cross” based on one particular verse we have read or heard in church…
+I was told and used to believe the Sabbath was “nailed to the cross” based on one particular verse that many of us have read or heard in church…:

-“For the Son of Adam is Adon (Master) of the Shabbath (Sabbath).”
+“For the Son of Adam is Adon (Master) of the Sabbath.”
 Matthew (Mattithyahu) 12:8

 Other versions say “Lord”, but the accurate translation is Adon or Master.
 So yes… He is Master of the Sabbath.
-He wasn’t indicating that He takes the place of it or that it is no longer relevant.
+To elaborate, He was not indicating that He takes the place of it or that it is no longer relevant.
 He was responding to the Pharisees (which was common during His ministry) who accused His disciples of plucking heads of grain and eating them while on a Sabbath walk.
-Of course, the Pharisees’ added regulations were a heavy yoke and impossible to follow.
+Of course, the Pharisees’ added regulations that were a heavy yoke and impossible to follow.

 Isn’t Yahushua the Master of the Sabbath, not them?
-Isn’t He the ruler of the Sabbath and knows what is right or wrong, not them?
-Isn’t He the creator of the Sabbath, not them?
+Isn’t He the ruler of the Sabbath and knows what is right or wrong?
+Isn’t He the creator of the Sabbath?
 This shows that the Pharisees added extra burdens and heavy yokes just as Yahushua accused them of doing.

 “For they bind heavy burdens, hard to bear, and lay them on men’s shoulders, but with their finger they do not wish to move them.” –Matthew (Mattithyahu) 23:4

-The Sabbath was never removed by Yahushua through His resurrection.
-His talmidim (disciples) honored the Sabbath after His resurrection and the author of Hebrews states:
+The Sabbath was never removed after His resurrection.
+His talmidim (disciples) honored the Sabbath after Yahushua’s resurrection and the author of Hebrews states: